Contributing to PyOED#

 What’s associated with a PyOED Object?

-By design, the base PyOED object PyOEDObject
+By design, the base PyOED object PyOEDObject, automatically

 associates any PyOED object that inherits it with the following